will-moss/erin/README.md

 - Simple lazy-loading mechanism for your videos
 - Automatic clip naming based on file name
 - Simple and optional security using a master password
+- Support for Horizontal and Vertical scroll direction
 - Support for HTTP and HTTPS
 - Support for Docker / proxy deployment